Sierra Canyon School: History

-Sierra Canyon School began in 1972 as the Sierra Canyon Day Camp, started by founders Mick Horwitz and Howard Wang, a proprietary endeavor that became the impetus for starting the school.
-In 1978, the needs of the North San Fernando Valley spurred the evolution from a day camp into Sierra Canyon Elementary School.
-The elementary school began with 150 students, spanning Early Kindergarten through 6th grade.
+Sierra Canyon School began in 1972 as the Sierra Canyon Day Camp, started by founders Mick Horwitz and Howard Wang.
+In 1978, the day camp became Sierra Canyon Elementary School.
+It began with 150 students, spanning Early Kindergarten through 6th grade.

 In 1990, Sierra Canyon was the only school in Los Angeles, and the only private school in California, to be honored as a Recognized School of Excellence by the U.S. Department of Education.
 Founding directors Mick Horwitz and Howard Wang, and Principal Ann Gillinger received the Blue Ribbon Award of Excellence in Education from President George H. W. Bush at the White House.

 By 2001, the school had grown to nearly 700 students from early kindergarten through 8th grade.
 An independent, non-sectarian, co-educational high school had not been built in the San Fernando Valley since 1961, during which time the Valley's population had grown by 60 percent.
 The need for a high school prompted the founders to appoint James P. Skrumbis as head of school in 2004 in order to expand and open an Upper School.
 The new Upper School opened in 2006, serving 7th through 12th grades.
 The upper and lower schools merged and incorporated as a non-profit organization for early kindergarten through 12th grade and established itself as a college preparatory private school.
 Sierra Canyon graduated its first senior class in June 2009.

-Each summer, over 600 campers still come to Sierra Canyon for its Sierra Canyon Day Camp program.

 Educational program

-Sierra Canyon School offers all students a fully UC-approved, comprehensive, four-year curriculum that includes extensive honors and advanced-placement courses.
-At the beginning of the seventh grade year, each student is assigned an academic advisor.
+Sierra Canyon School offers all students a fully UC-approved, comprehensive, four-year curriculum that includes honors and advanced-placement courses.

-The SCS International Program welcomes nearly 70 foreign students from countries such as Brazil, China, Germany, India, Korea, Russia, and Singapore to its Upper Campus each year to study with fellow students in 9th through 12th grades.